heptarch/heptarch.github.io/drafts/demon.md

 s \propto \epsilon T^{-1} \propto T^4.
 $$

-Incorporating a rough estimate of the prefactor,
+Incorporating a rough estimate of the prefactor, this gives

 $$
 s \approx 6 \times 10^{-14}